mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 interesting).
 It should be pointed out that the relics Landrel is usually able to find are valuable for their artistic or historical interest rather than being miracle gadgets of high technology.
-Referees should avoid introducing gratuitous ‘magical’ items, as these will tend to upset the balance of a campaign.
+Referees should avoid introducing gratuitous 'magical' items, as these will tend to upset the balance of a campaign.
 ```